Judge Status

 Making Yourself Inactive

-If you need to change your status to Resigned or Retired, simply email the IT Director.
-Your record will be marked appropriately, and you will no longer be included in lists of Active judges.
+If you need to change your status to Retired, you can do it yourself from your judge record.
+Click on “Preferences” after you log on to your judge record and click on “Retired” check box.
+In both cases, Your record will be marked appropriately, and you will no longer be included in lists of Active judges.

 If you know of a BJCP judge who is now deceased, please let the IT Director know so we can prevent their family from receiving competition invitations and other BJCP correspondence.